Their wedding was scheduled to be during the coronavirus shutdown. They postponed it — and had a small ceremony, too.

 So on Saturday at 5:30 p.m., Griffiths and Camp were married in front of 20 guests — down from 128.

-“It was beautiful,” Griffith said Monday.
-“There were some beams of fun hitting the water behind us.”
+“It was beautiful,” Griffiths said Monday.
+“There were some beams of sun hitting the water behind us.”

 Afterward, everyone was able to squeeze into a post-ceremony selfie.